 Being from a particular racial or religious group can place people at increased risk from hate crime and this can include the use of fire as a weapon.
-People from the transgender community and lesbian and gay people can also be targeted in hate crime attacks.
+People from the transgender, lesbian and gay communities can also be targeted in hate crime attacks.